Rachel Harris: One Woman Over the Line

 Senfuab Stoney

-Affectionately known as Senfu or "the prince of percussion,” this Grammy nominated 2021 Bessie Award winner was recognized for his participation in most outstanding music composition/sound design for the internet favorite production "Chasing Magic."
+Affectionately known as Senfu or "the prince of percussion, this Grammy nominated 2021 Bessie award winner was recognized for his participation in most outstanding music composition/sound design for the internet favorite production "Chasing Magic."
 He has performed on countless TV/films productions, including Regis and Kelly, The Steve Harvey show, The view, & The Grammy Awards, The VH1 Hip Hop Honor Awards, Model City, and on MTV's Making the Band 4, just to name a few.
-His work colleagues include names like Leslie Odom jr (Hamilton Tony award winner, One Night in Miami), who he currently tours with, Tony award winning composer Jason Michael Webb (Choir Boy, The Color Purple, Michael Jackson on Broadway and more).
-Senfuab also tours frequently with Cynthia Erivo (Wicked,The Color Purple Tony award winner, Harriet), Renee Ellis Goldsberry, Diddy, Wycleff, Lauryn Hill, Shakira, Alicia Keys, Mos Def, KRS 1, Erykah Badu, The Roots, among many others.
-Senfuab has played on broadway in A Free Man of Color (directed by George C. Wolfe, starring Jeffery Wright and Mos Def), and Off Broadway in Witness Uganda and RIO as the featured percussionist in all 3 productions.
-He created drumming arrangements for groups such as Indoda Ensha, Forces of Nature, Ile Aiye, Silvana Magda at S.O.B.'s, Heritage, Asasseya, Carlinhos Brown, and Timbalada.
+His work colleagues include names like Tony award winning composer Jason Michael Webb (Choir Boy, The Color Purple, Michael Jackson on Broadway and more).
+Senfuab has also worked closely with Leslie Odom Jr. (Hamilton Tony-award winner, One Night in Miami), Cynthia Erivo (The Color Purple Tony award-winner, Harriet), Renee Ellis Goldsberry, Diddy, Wycleff, Lauryn Hill, Shakira, Alicia Keys, Mos Def, KRS 1, Erykah Badu, The Roots, among many others.
+Senfuab has played on Broadway in A Free Man of Color (directed by George C. Wolfe, starring Jeffery Wright and Mos Def), and Off Broadway in Witness Uganda and RIO as featured percussionist in all three productions.
+He created drumming arrangements for groups such as Indoda Ensha, Forces of Nature, Ile Aiye, Silvana Magda at S.O.B.'s, Heritage, Asasseya, Carlinhos Brown, and Timbalada1q.
 Senfu has also taught and performed with Alvin Ailey dance theater and a variety of public, charter and private school programs.
-Having toured and entertained audiences in Amsterdam, Brazil, Italy, London, Mexico and West Africa, he is one of the most sought after percussionists in his field.
-Last but not least, Senfu also holds a summer drum intensive for young boys that has been taking place for ten years and counting.
+Having toured and entertained audiences in Amsterdam, Brazil, Italy, London, Mexico and West Africa, he is one of the most sought-after percussionists in his field.

 Acknowledgements